 At the Robinwood Center, Sophie oversees all center programs, activities, staff, & fundraising.

-K. Kyle Blume is the Farm Director at the Saltonstall Farm.
+K. Kyle is the Farm Director at the Saltonstall Farm.
 Kyle is an Army veteran who practiced as an Advanced Tactical Paramedic in Afghanistan.
 Before the Army, he enjoyed many careers such as a pedicab driver, mechanic and chef.
 A bike lover and fix it man, from injured people to broken trucks- he's the guy for the job!
-K. Kyle is currently studying Sustainable Agriculture at UNH.
+K. Kyle recently graduated from the University of New Hampshire with a degree in Sustainable Agriculture.

 65 years old/young